Learn about the Public Health Division's Leadership team:

-- State Epidemiologist, Katrina Hedberg, MD, MPH
+- State Epidemiologist and State Health Officer, Katrina Hedberg, MD, MPH

-Interim Deputy Director, Public Health Division
+Director, Public Health Division

-Katrina Hedberg, MD, MPH, is the State Epidemiologist at the Oregon Public Health Division.
+Katrina Hedberg, MD, MPH, is the State Epidemiologist and State Health Officer at the Oregon Public Health Division.
 Dr. Hedberg received her undergraduate degree from Yale University in 1980, and her medical degree from Oregon Health Sciences University in 1985.
 She completed her residency training at Emory University and the Centers for Disease Control and Prevention.
-Dr. Hedberg earned her Master's of Public Health Degree from the University of Washington in 1990, and is board certified in Public Health and Preventive Medicine.
+Dr. Hedberg earned her master's degree in public health from the University of Washington in 1990, and is board certified in public health and preventive medicine.

 Administrator, Center for Health Protection